Erasmus+ exchange destinations

 For educational institutions, the Erasmus+ programme is an opportunity to cooperate with international partner schools.
 Through the programme, staff members of institutions of higher education can participate in teacher or other exchange at a foreign partner school.
 Other staff members can also complete exchange periods at foreign companies.
 More information on Erasmus teacher and staff exchange can be found on the university intranet.
 Contact person for staff exchange: Coordinator of International Education Laura Lalu.

 The university applies for financial support for the Erasmus+ cooperation via a joint application to the Finnish National Agency for Education, which manages the Erasmus+ programme in Finland.
 The programme funding distributed by the Finnish National Agency for Education comes from the European Commission.
-The University of Tampere has more than 500 Erasmus student exchange positions in more than 200 European universities.
+Tampere University (former University of Tampere) has more than 500 Erasmus student exchange positions in more than 200 European universities.
 This means that everyone interested in Erasmus exchange is sure to find a suitable destination!

 Who is eligible for exchange?